How to Design Inclusive Events

 - Your registration and surveys should emphasize the importance of inclusivity at your events and avoid asking questions that result in collecting irrelevant analytics.

 - Book speakers from different nationalities, genders, religious affiliations and cultural backgrounds.
-Resources include the Black Speakers Network speaker directory and the Diverse Speakers Bureau.
+Resources include the Black Speakers Network speaker directory and the Diverse Speaker Bureau.
 Be sure to reflect the makeup of your attendees when you include top executives and sponsors on stage.

 - Focus on selecting host cities based on their inclusive social climate.
 When that is not possible, consider using Social Offset as a socially conscious alternative.
 Select your cause and charity, create a campaign, then share it with attendees to make donations.